Psalm 24

 YHWH, unyielding in battle!

-9 Lift up your heads, gateway!
+9 Lift up your heads, you gateway!

 Stand tall and straight